AlterShadow/Rust-BE/README.md

 `Accept: sec-websocket-accept`
 `Sec-WebSocket-Protocol: 0login,1address,2placeholder_password,3User,43849823798,5android`
-Here in the `Sec-Websocket-Protocol` header we have the login method as the first variable, followed by the user's registered address, signature message, signature, service_code (the service the user is logging into), device id, and device OS.
+Here in the `Sec-Websocket-Protocol` header we have the login method as the first variable, followed by the user's registered address, signature message, signature, service (the service the user is logging into), device id, and device OS.

 The login method validates that the password hash matches the registered password for the user, and that the requested service matches the user's role, and on success returns the address, the user's id, and 2 tokens generated for